abinoda/slack-action/README.md

 You can also find channel IDs using the Slack API.
 Get a list of channels that your bot is a member of via Slack's [users.conversations](https://api.slack.com/methods/users.conversations) endpoint.
 Get user IDs for direct messages using Slack's [users.lookupByEmail](https://api.slack.com/methods/users.lookupByEmail) endpoint

+If the channel is private, you'll need to install the App in that channel.

 #### Formatting messages

 Please refer to [Slack's documentation](https://api.slack.com/docs/messages) on message formatting.
 They also have a [message builder](https://api.slack.com/docs/messages/builder) that's great for playing around and previewing messages.
 Your messages can contain attachments, markdown, buttons, and more.